richmahn/en_tn/php/01/intro.md

 #### Structure and formatting ####

-It was possible at this time to begin an informal letter from a religious leader with a prayer.
-This is how Paul begins this letter.
+Paul includes a prayer in the beginning of this letter.
+At that time, religious leaders sometimes began informal letters with a prayer.

 #### Special concepts in this chapter ####

 ##### The day of Christ #####
-This is probably a reference to the day when Christ returns.
-It was common for Paul to connect the return of Christ with motivation for godly living.
+This probably refers to the day when Christ returns.
+Paul often connected the return of Christ with motivating godly living.
 (See: [[rc://en/tw/dict/bible/kt/godly]])

 #### Other possible translation difficulties in this chapter ####

-##### The use of paradox #####
+##### Paradox #####

-A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-This statement in 1:21is a paradox: "to die is gain."
-In 1:23 Paul explains why it is better to die. ([Philippians 1:21](./20.md))
+A paradox is a true statement that appears to describe something impossible.
+This statement in verse 21 is a paradox: "to die is gain."
+In verse 23 Paul explains why this is true. ([Philippians 1:21](./20.md))

 ## Links: ##